ICD-10 Code for Paranoid Schizophrenia

 Diagnosis: F20.0 – Paranoid Schizophrenia

-Subjective: Client reports increased feelings of paranoia and auditory hallucinations related to his work environment.
+Subjective: The client reports increased feelings of paranoia and auditory hallucinations related to his work environment.

-Objective: Client appeared anxious, with fidgeting hands.
-Speech was disorganized during the session.
+Objective: The client appeared anxious, displaying fidgeting hands, and exhibited disorganized speech during the session.

 Treatment Planning Considerations

-A comprehensive treatment plan for paranoid schizophrenia should include:
+A comprehensive treatment plan for paranoid schizophrenia should encompass the following:

 - Support from family and social networks